 Filling of Board Vacancies.
 The reclassification proposal would amend the certificate of incorporation to provide that any vacancy in the office of a common stock director or Class B common stock director will be filled only by the vote of the majority of the remaining directors in the class in which the vacancy exists, or the sole remaining director in the class, unless there are no remaining directors in the class, in which case the vacancy will be filled by the vote of the stockholders entitled to elect the members of the class in which the vacancy exists.
-All newly created directorships resulting from an increase in the authorized number of directors will be allocated such that at all times the number of Class B common stock directors is equal to 85% of the total number of members of the board of directors (or, if 85% is not a whole number, then the next higher whole number) and the remainder are Class A common stock directors.
+All newly created directorships resulting from an increase in the authorized number of directors (or, if 85% is not a whole number, then the next higher whole number) and the remainder are Class A common stock directors.
 All such directorships will first be allocated to a class and then filled only by the vote of the majority of the directors in the class in which the newly created directorships will be filled by the vote of the stockholders entitled to elect members of that class.
 If there is only one common stock director and he or she resigns, dies or is removed for cause, it is possible that there will be no common stock director until the next annual meeting of stockholders.